GimpTutorial/04-Character-Sketch/README.md

 ### 12 The Free Select Tool
 + Isolating parts of an image
 + Other method can be just as quick

+### 13 Surfaces and Overlap
++ The use of layering and overlap
++ Using Surfaces to place objects